mberkeland/AdvancedInsights/README.md

 # AdvancedInsights

-> Script for traversing through all Projects and gathering Session Data
+> Script for traversing through all Opentok Projects in an account and gathering Session Data

 ## Build Setup